telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/rest-service-report-source-resolver/overview.md

 * Returning a valid __server-side ReportSource__;
 * Applying client-side parameters' values;
 * Exporting the report in a selected format;
-* Printing the report which is based on export in PDF file with additional Adobe JavaScript secttings - [Printing Reports]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/printing-reports%});
+* Printing the report which is based on export in PDF file with additional Adobe JavaScript settings - [Printing Reports]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/printing-reports%});
 * Refresh calls;
-* Navigation to other report that is considered as a request for a new report.
+* Navigation to another report that is considered as a request for a new report.

 ## Available built-in ReportSource Resolver implementations: